-The Company's immediate holding company is Vedanta Limited (formerly known as Sterlite Infra Ltd), a company established in India.
-The Company's intermediate holding company is Vedanta Resources Plc a company incorporated in the United Kingdom.
+The Company's immediate holding company is Vedanta Limited, a company established in India.
+The Company's intermediate holding company is Vedanta Resources PIc a company incorporated in the United Kingdom.
 The ultimate holding company is Volcan Investments Limited, a company incorporated in the Bahamas.